 What are coronaviruses?

 Coronaviruses are a large family of viruses that can infect humans or animals.
 Sometimes an animal coronavirus can change so that it can infect people and become a human coronavirus.
 There are seven known types of human coronaviruses.
 Four types (229E, NL63, OC43, and KHU1) are common and cause mild to moderate respiratory infections, like the common cold.
 Two types, Severe Acute Respiratory Syndrome coronavirus (SARS-CoV) and Middle East Respiratory Syndrome coronavirus (MERS-CoV), can cause severe respiratory infections.
-The seventh type (2019-nCoV) is a new coronavirus recently discovered in China.
-Public health officials are trying to learn more about this new virus and the infection it causes.
+The seventh type (SARS-CoV-2) is the newest coronavirus.
+It first emerged in the Wuhan Province in China in December 2019.
+The infectious respiratory disease caused by this virus was named Coronavirus Disease 2019, or more commonly COVID-19.

 Who gets coronavirus infections?